SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "Can you shoot?"

 I hesitated.
 I could shoot.
-I had been taught by—I stopped the thought.
+I had been taught by someone I refused to name.
+I stopped the thought.
 "A little, sir."

 "We'll improve that," Bishop said.
 "A man needs to know how to handle a weapon.
 Even an Indian boy who's learning to be civilized."

 He said it without malice, almost cheerfully, as if becoming civilized were a game we were playing together.
 I would come to understand that Bishop meant well.
 He treated me like a younger brother or a favorite nephew.
 He was never deliberately cruel.

 But he also never asked me what I wanted.
 None of them did.
-They decided what was best for me—what name I should have, what language I should speak, what god I should worship, what future I should want.
+They decided what was best for me: what name I should have, what language I should speak, what god I should worship, what future I should want.
 They decided, and I obeyed, because I was a child and alone and had no other choice.

 Bishop took me with him when the Fifth Cavalry transferred east in the summer of 1875.
-We left the land that would become Arizona—left the red rocks and the saguaros and the mountains whose Yavapai names I was trying not to forget, and traveled to Camp Supply in Indian Territory.
+We left the land that would become Arizona, leaving the red rocks and the saguaros and the mountains whose Yavapai names I was trying not to forget, and traveled to Camp Supply in Indian Territory.
 Everything was different there.
 The land was flatter, the sky bigger, the people stranger.
 I was even more lost than I had been at Fort Whipple.

 But I adapted.
 That was what I was good at.
 Adapting.
 Surviving.
 Becoming whatever I needed to be.

----

 The soldiers taught me things they thought were useful.
 How to care for horses.
 How to polish leather until it shone.
 How to stand at attention.
 How to pray to the white man's god, who apparently cared very much about whether you knelt or stood, whether you said the words right, whether you believed the correct things about a man named Jesus who died on a cross.